-"This will be for them a perpetual rule.
-Anyone who carries the sprinkling water must immerse his clothing, and one who touches the sprinkling water remains defiled until the night."
+"Anyone who carries the sprinkling water must immerse his clothing, and one who touches the sprinkling water remains defiled until the night."
 (19:21)

 Although the rite purifies the defiled, it also defiles the pure.
 Thus, the priests who prepared the materials used for the purification rite had to be prepared to become temporarily ritually defiled - and thus excluded from all things holy - in order to purify their fellow Jews.

 It was the priests' willingness to overlook their personal interest that "inspired" G-d to "overlook" the bounds of nature and logic in order to wipe away the negativity and depression that threatened the person in need of ritual purification.